flexible spending account

 Your contributions to flexible spending accounts reduce your taxable income.
 For this reason, federal tax laws require you to follow certain rules when using the funds in your account.
 Keep these rules in mind as you plan how much to contribute each year:

 • Use it or lose it.
 Meet the plan deadlines.
-This plan does not have a carry-over feature.
+This plan does not typically have a carryover feature.
 The money in your flexible spending account can be used only for eligible expenses incurred between January 1 and December 31 of each year.
 You have until June 30 of the following year to submit your claims for expenses, but any remaining balance left in your account after the final claim filing deadline will be forfeited.
 Note: If you enroll mid-year, you can only claim eligible expenses you incurred after the date your coverage began.

 • Only certain expenses are eligible.
 The money in your account(s) can be used only for eligible expenses.
 It's important to make sure that any expenses you've planned are reimbursable.